svenevs/exhale/docs/index.rst

 Getting Started
 ----------------------------------------------------------------------------------------

-A :ref:`usage_quickstart_guide` guide gives the bare minimum needed to get things working, please read the :ref:`overview` section if you are new to documenting code with either Doxygen, Sphinx, or Breathe.
+A :ref:`usage_quickstart_guide` gives the bare minimum needed to get things working, please read the :ref:`overview` section if you are new to documenting code with either Doxygen, Sphinx, or Breathe.

 .. tip::
    .. include:: ../README.rst